 What were the band's early musical influences?

-Lucia: I had started to go out to illegal raves in Essex we were mainly listening to the early rave stuff such as techno-house and hip house it was primarily dance music we were listening to.
+Lucia: I had started to go out to illegal raves in Essex; we mainly listened to the early rave stuff such as techno-house and hip house; it was primarily dance music we were listening to.
 Before that, it was mostly electronic music such as Depeche Mode and New Order and music like that.

-Lucia: It was crazy, you couldn’t make it up.
+Lucia: It was crazy; you couldn't make it up.
 We were chuffed when it happened; we had a lot of support from our fans.
-We never really got any radio play from Radio One, so we never got any support from them, unfortunately.
-I don’t think they liked us or dance music in general at that time, but we got a lot of support from student radio in America.
+Unfortunately, we never really got any radio play from Radio One, so we never got any support from them.
+I don't think they liked us or dance music in general at that time, but we got a lot of support from student radio in America.
 We were too cool for Radio One daytime (laughs).

-Sunscreem won plenty of awards back in the day including Mixmag Award for Best Newcomer; NME Favourite College Band; even Best Scottish Dance Act.
+Sunscreem won plenty of awards back in the day, including Mixmag Award for Best Newcomer, N.M.E.
+Favourite College Band, and even Best Scottish Dance Act.
 What was that all about?

 When you played in America, the clubs would be rammed with people.

-Lucia: Yes, that’s right it’s a slightly different scene over there.
+Lucia: Yes, that's right, it's a slightly different scene over there.
 There was no Chicago house going on in Chicago, and there was no Detroit techno going on in Detroit as far as we could tell, but we did ask.
-We supported New Order over there, and it was fantastic there were thousands of people.
-It great supporting someone because you have got a captive audience as well – it is excellent.
+We supported New Order over there, and it was fantastic; there were thousands of people.
+It is great supporting someone because you have got a captive audience as well – it is excellent.

 The unreleased lost album Out Of The Woods is finally released over twenty years later; It was to be your third album.
 What happened that it didn't get released at the time?

-Lucia: The record company went under, and I’m not quite sure what the ins and outs of it were, but we were left with the producer’s bill and huge debts after that.
-It wasn’t a very nice time in our lives because we were expecting our first child, but we got through it.
-We got someone to help us to sort it out with the management company but we left the album behind we couldn’t face it, but years later we came back to it and realised it still sounds quite fresh, so we decided to put it out.
-Over the years the fans have been asking us to put it out so we’ve added another track and everything else is original from what we did then we have just made the sound better.
-The album was recorded on two-inch tape then it was converted not very well to digital, so we tried to make it sound better than it was.
+Lucia: The record company went under, and I'm not quite sure what the ins and outs of it were, but we were left with the producer's bill and huge debts after that.
+It wasn't a very nice time in our lives because we were expecting our first child, but we got through it.
+We got someone to help us sort it out with the management company, but we left the album behind; we couldn't face it, but years later, we came back to it and realised it still sounds quite fresh, so we decided to put it out.
+Over the years, the fans have been asking us to put it out, so we've added another track, and everything else is original from what we did then; we have just made the sound better.
+The album was recorded on two-inch tape; then, it was converted not very well to digital, so we tried to make it sound better than it was.

 An incomplete low quality-bootleg of Out Of The Woods has existed for years.